 Q: 10: What message do you want to give to those writers who want to generate a following on social media?

-Emma: Genuinely engaging with people online (aka, your potential readers) takes time and energy but if you are planning on building a supportive following, you need to put the work in – it’s like anything in life really.
+Genuinely engaging with people online (aka, your potential readers) takes time and energy but if you are planning on building a supportive following, you need to put the work in – it’s like anything in life really.
 If you are just in it for the numbers, most people will spot you from a mile away and you won’t always earn their follow – I believe you earn your true followers through engagement.
-Having thousands of empty followers isn’t going to help you sell any books or have people read your poetry or sign up to your blog.
+Having thousands of empty followers isn’t going to help you sell any books or have people read your poetry or sign up for your blog.

 I fell comfortably into my niche as #WritingCommunityMum as it closely fits who I am in real life.
 I’ve been a Mum and a volunteer in many roles for nearly all of my adult life.
 My earliest childhood memory of me in ‘protective helper mode’ is from my first running race at primary school, when I was 7-years-old.
 I wasn’t winning the race but I wasn’t losing either.
 I realized that the girl who was coming last began crying because she realized she was going to lose the race.
 Without even thinking about it, I stopped just before the finish line and let her cross before me so that she wouldn’t be the one to come last.
 It didn’t bother me that I lost the race.
 It was more important to me that she didn’t lose the race because it meant so much to her.